 - Answer questions and provide encouragement.

 The sky is the limit when it comes to Kitchen Quests.
-The latest edition of our PowerUp family magazine has some ideas to start with.
+Our 2018 PowerUp family magazine has some ideas to start with.
 And it’s packed with tons of family-friendly recipes, too.
 More recipes are also available at powerup4kids.org.

-If your kids are excited about testing their skills in the kitchen, tell them about our PowerUp Recipe Contest.
-Then, challenge them to come up with their own recipe featuring fruits or veggies as the main ingredient.
-They could win the title of Power Chef and awesome PowerUp cooking gear!
-Recipes are due by June 30, 2018.
+If your kids are excited about testing their skills in the kitchen, have them show off their skills by coming up with their own recipe featuring fruits or veggies as the main ingredient.
+Need some inspiration?
+Find other recipes created by kid chefs at powerup4kids.org.

 It may not always seem like it, but your kids want to be like you.
 So, let them catch you snacking on fruits and veggies.
 It will make them more likely to try tasting and eating these foods, too!